-- Lift the lip monthly to check for early signs of tooth decay. - Brush twice daily, for 2 minutes with fluoride toothpaste from the eruption of the first tooth, and spit out the toothpaste but do not rinse away the residue. - · Wipe the baby's mouth after each feed and before bed - Make healthy food and drink choices, without added sugar. - Don't put sweeteners (honey, sugar, fruit juices) in the child's bottle or sippy cup - Choose fluoridated tap water to prepare foods and as the preferred drink. - Visit your oral health professional regularly and before the child's first birthday.
+- Lift the lip monthly to check for early signs of tooth decay. - Brush twice daily, for 2 minutes with fluoride toothpaste from the eruption of the first tooth.
+Spit out the toothpaste but do not rinse away the residue. - Wipe the baby's mouth after each feed and before bed. - Make healthy food and drink choices, without added sugar. - Don't put sweeteners (honey, sugar, fruit juices) in the child's bottle or sippy cup. - Visit your oral health professional regularly and before the child's first birthday.